Things to do at Gateway Arch National Park

 For example, kids can earn a Junior Ranger badge for visiting and filling out activities in the Junior Ranger Activity Book.
 These Junior Ranger programs are the perfect way to help your kids learn a little something while they are having fun.
 Heck, I think they are pretty fun myself!

 A big thanks to Bi-State Development and Explore St. Louis for sponsoring this trip.
 All suggestions and opinions are 100% my own.

-Insider tip: take the stairs instead of the elevator and check out a very cool mezzanine which showcases the largest terrazzo map in the United States.
+🌟 Insider tip: take the stairs instead of the elevator and check out a very cool mezzanine that showcases the largest terrazzo map in the United States.
 Feel free to walk around on it and take pictures – it’s fun to try to locate your home state.

 👉 Ready to book your getaway to visit the St. Louis Arch?
 Check out the best rates on the dates you are interested in at Booking.com.

 Head to the top of the Arch